Nasrin-Rahimi/DataStructure-and-Algorithm/Helpers/common-series.md

 n + (n-1) + ... + 3 + 2 + 1

-And sometimes the last nn is omitted, but as we'll see it doesn't affect the big O:
+And sometimes the last n is omitted, but as we'll see it doesn't affect the big O:

 (n-1) + (n-2) + ... + 3 + 2 + 1